JGrebot/NavierStokes-finite-element/README.md

 ## Results
-All details, including the problem solved and all the test performed, are available in the file __Rapport.pdf__.
+All details, including the problem solved and all the tests performed, are available in the file __Rapport.pdf__.